 Data Analysis and Statistical Methods

 In fields like manufacturing and quality control, statistical methods are used to analyze large datasets of measurements and identify trends or deviations in the diameter of circular products.
-Statistical process control (SPC) charts, for example, can be used to monitor the diameter of manufactured parts and ensure that they meet specified tolerances.
+Statistical process control (SPC) charts, for example, can be used to monitor the diameter of manufactured parts and check that they meet specified tolerances.

 Integration with AI and Machine Learning